G-Conard/g-conard.github.io/index.md

 This work has received some press coverage as well, first by IEEE in a fun article describing [how roboticists have been working from home](https://spectrum.ieee.org/automaton/robotics/home-robots/how-roboticists-and-robots-have-been-working-from-home) and again by [Lafayette News](https://news.lafayette.edu/2020/09/21/homegrown-robots/).

+This work culminated in a final <a href="documents/GC_Thesis_FullDocument.pdf" target="_blank">thesis report</a> and defense presentation.
 While I have passed my thesis defense and the project is "finished", there is so much more that can be done with this platform.
 I hope to publish a paper in the near future about the work I have done on it thus far, and hopefully, future students at Lafayette can continue exploring what this robot can do, like stair climbing or uneven terrain navigation.

 ## 2021 NSF Graduate Research Fellowship Program